YukunJ/Turtle/README.md

 $ ./echo_client
 ```

-The HTTP server demo is under `./src/http` folder for your reference as well.
-It is currently under active revision to improve efficiency and maximize decoupling from the core network part of the **Turtle** library.
+The HTTP server demo is under `./src/http` folder for reference as well.
+A simple HTTP server could be set up in less than 50 lines with the help of **Turtle** core and http module.

 ### Future Work
 This repo is under active development and maintainence.
 New features and fixes are updated periodically as time and skill permit.

 The followings are on the **TODO** list:

-- [x] Support serving HTTP GET Request & Response
+- [x] Support serving HTTP GET/HEAD Request & Response
-- [ ] Revise according to this [code review](https://codereview.stackexchange.com/questions/282220/tiny-network-web-framework-library-in-c) suggestions
+- [x] Revise according to this [code review](https://codereview.stackexchange.com/questions/282220/tiny-network-web-framework-library-in-c) suggestions
+- [ ] Refactor the architecture into multiple Reactor mode to improve concurrency
 - [ ] Add performance testing benchmark
+- [ ] Support MacOS operating system build
 - [ ] Add a Cache layer to improve throughput
 - [ ] Complete unit testing coverage
 - [ ] Support timing each client connection and kills inactive ones